llafuente/language-spec/language.md

 We love ours :)

 1. Syntax is very important.
-No eagle eye need to be required.
+Be verbose and clear instead of require an eagle eye.

 * Code must be `grep-able`.
 Everything should be easy to locate.
 * One statement per line or use semicolon is optional but this rule not.